ksgriggs/lab/kubernetes/notes.md

 [Pods Documentation](https://kubernetes.io/docs/concepts/workloads/pods/)

-The smallest deployable unit you can create in k8s.
-A pod is a group of one or more containers.
+Pods are the smallest deployable units of computing that you can create and manage in Kubernetes.

 Required properties: